The Scarlet Letter: Plot

-Major theme
+Themes

-Elmer Kennedy-Andrews remarks that Hawthorne in "The Custom-house" sets the context for his story and "tells us about 'romance', which is his preferred generic term to describe The Scarlet Letter, as his subtitle for the book – 'A Romance' – would indicate."
-In this introduction, Hawthorne describes a space between materialism and "dreaminess" that he calls "a neutral territory, somewhere between the real world and fairy-land, where the Actual and the Imaginary may meet, and each imbues itself with nature of the other".
+Elmer Kennedy-Andrews remarks that Hawthorne in "The Customhouse" sets the context for his story and "tells us about 'romance', which is his preferred generic term to describe The Scarlet Letter, as his subtitle for the book– 'A Romance'– would indicate."
+In this introduction, Hawthorne describes a space between materialism and "dreaminess" that he calls "a neutral territory, somewhere between the real world and fairyland, where the Actual and the Imaginary may meet, and each imbues itself with nature of the other".
 This combination of "dreaminess" and realism gave the author space to explore major themes.

-Other themes

 The experience of Prynne and Dimmesdale recalls the story of Adam and Eve because, in both cases, sin results in expulsion and suffering.
-But it also results in knowledge – specifically, in knowledge of what it means to be immoral.
-For Prynne, the Scarlet Letter is a physical manifestation of her sin and reminder of her painful solitude.
-She contemplates casting it off to obtain her freedom from an oppressive society and a checkered past as well as the absence of God.
-Because the society excludes her, she considers the possibility that many of the traditions upheld by the Puritan culture are untrue and are not designed to bring her happiness.
+But it also results in knowledge – specifically, of what it means to be immoral.
+For Prynne, the Scarlet Letter is a physical manifestation of her sin and a reminder of her painful solitude.
+She contemplates casting it off to obtain her freedom from an oppressive society and a checkered past, as well as the absence of God.
+Because the society excludes her, she considers the possibility that many of the traditions upheld by the Puritan culture are untrue and not designed to bring her happiness.